 APPLICATION MATERIALS AND PROCEDURES

 Students interested in applying for this independent project funding must do so through the Student Activities Funding Engine (SAFE).
 The application will be available beginning Wednesday, December 10.
 You will be able to save your application and go back to it, but it must be submitted by the application deadline, Thursday, February 12, 2015.
 You should access the application as soon as it opens and review all the requirements and conditions very carefully in order to write a thoughtful essay describing the nature of your proposed summer project.
-Note: please contact your recommender early, as the deadline for submitting the letter of recommendation is the same as the application deadline.
+Note: your letter of recommendation must be from a Princeton faculty member with an active PU netid.
+Please contact your recommender early, as the deadline for submitting the letter of recommendation is the same as the application deadline.

 Additional information will be available at the information meeting held in the residential colleges in December.
 Applications are reviewed by faculty and staff selection committees in each college, and the most competitive candidates are invited to an interview.
 Students are notified of the results of the competition around March 13.
 (An e-mail notification will be sent to each applicant.)
 For further information, please contact the director of studies of your residential college.